momentohq/public-dev-docs/docs/develop/sdks-integrations/momento-cache-laravel-php.md

 Laravel is a very popular development framework for PHP.
 Laravel is known for its elegant syntax, extensive features, and robust ecosystem to get work done quickly and efficiently.

+One of Laravel's many features is a [unified API for cache backends](https://laravel.com/docs/10.x/cache).
+This allows your Laravel app to cache any frequently used data without worrying about the details of which cache backend you are using.
+It also allows you to switch between different cache backends without making any changes to your code!

-Momento Cache’s flexible structure and serverless nature makes it a great choice for using with Laravel for simple caching or pub/sub workflows.
+Laravel ships with support for cache backends such as Memcached and Redis.
+Now, Momento provides an implementation of the Laravel Cache API that you can drop in and get all of the advantages of caching without having to worry about managing a cache cluster!
+Momento Cache’s flexible structure and serverless nature makes it a great choice for using with Laravel for caching workflows.

-In this guide, we install and configure Laravel and Momento cache to build web apps and APIs.
+In this guide, we install and configure Laravel and the Laravel Momento Cache plugin to build web apps and APIs.

 See the [Momento Laravel cache repository](https://github.com/momentohq/laravel-cache) for more info.

+## Example Laravel + Momento Application

+If you would like to see a working example of a Laravel app that uses Momento caching, check out our [Momento Laravel Example App](https://github.com/momentohq/laravel-example)!
+This git repo provides a full working example application.
+The application is a web service that retrieves weather data from [OpenWeather](https://openweathermap.org/); it caches the weather data in Momento so that subsequent requests can be served much more quickly.

-## Setting up your Laravel project
+## Setting up your own Laravel project

 ### Prerequisites
 * A Momento auth token is required.
 You can generate one using [the Momento CLI](https://github.com/momentohq/momento-cli).